I dance. Therefore, I am.

 Like most things, you definitely get out of a dance class what you put into it and practice is essential to see improvement.
 In today’s society of instant gratification, dance is an enjoyable way of instilling an attitude of commitment in young children.

 Not everyone will take to the stage as a professional but I believe dance should play a much bigger role in education and our culture generally.
-This is why I am a member of Dance UK, support local theatres and schools through my journalistic pursuits and write with so much zeal about all things dance on this site!
+This is why I am a member of Dance UK, support local theatres and schools through my teaching and journalistic pursuits, and write about dance with so much zeal on this website.